Newly published initial data details differences between IH and narcolepsy.

 In a column called “Ask the Doctor” that appears on the Hypersomnia Foundation’s website, David Plante, MD, program director for the University of Wisconsin’s Sleep Medicine Fellowship program, discussed how providers use multiple sleep latency tests (MSLT) and polysomnography (PSG) to characterize hypersomnolence.
 As Plante advised, the distinction between idiopathic hypersomnia and narcolepsy lies in the number of sleep-onset REM periods (SOREMPs) that a patient experiences—patients with narcolepsy have two or more SOREMPs from PSG and MSLT results, whereas patients with idiopathic hypersomnia do not.4

-Unlike patients with narcolepsy, patients with idiopathic hypersomnia do not experience SOREMPs or cataplexy.
+Unlike patients with narcolepsy, patients with idiopathic hypersomnia do not experience multiple SOREMPs or cataplexy.
 Idiopathic hypersomnia can occur either with or without a long sleep time, and, unlike patients with narcolepsy, patients with IH can sometimes repress daytime sleep bouts.
 And for patients with idiopathic hypersomnia, nocturnal sleep remains undisturbed, except for a delayed morning awakening.2

 According to a two-year analysis of the hypersomnia registry from June 2016 through May 2018, 97.7% of participants experience excessive daytime sleepiness daily, 82.6% experience brain fog, 79% experience sleep inertia, and 71.8% experience poor memory.
 Other typical experiences included intentional and unintentional naps, daily long sleep, automatic behaviors, and the use of exceptionally loud, multiple alarms.1